 Consider removing concept of I, P, and B slice (tile group) types, but to have flags to control the types of prediction (intra prediction, current picture referencing, inter prediction with one list or two lists), and if this signaling should be for pictures or for tile groups.

 Consider if an AHG should be formed to study solutions to problem of temporal judder when temporal scalability sub-bitstream extraction is used to lower frame rate.
 Consider if should be done normatively or in an SEI message (which could perhaps be done in JCT-VC for HEVC or AVC)

+Consider if there is interest to normatively specify Gradual Decoder Refresh (GDR) operation, such that a conforming CVS can start with a GDR non-IRAP picture (as proposed in JVET-M0529.)

+Ask the following questions to ALF experts, for consideration when evaluating proposed solutions to improve coding efficiency of tile group headers:

+How much bitrate do ALF parameters typically require?

+Do we expect that multiple pictures would use the same ALF parameters?

+What is the expected coding gain when ALF is used?

+Does the ALF design support having different ALF parameters in different tile groups in the same picture?

+If it is allowed to have different ALF parameters in different tile groups in the same picture, do we expect that they would frequently differ?

 Contributions